 I currently teach courses in statistics, perception, and the history of psychological ideas.
 While these courses might appear to be disparate, there are all special cases of one general theme: the conjectural nature of knowledge.
 Whether we are studying sensory-motor phenomena (perception), formalization of empirical hypotheses (statistics), or the development of scientific theories (history of psychological ideas), all of these domains of inquiry share a speculative, hypothetical, and conjectural character.
 Percepts, statistics, and theories are simply our best guesses about the phenomenon in question.
 The only difference among them is their level of abstraction.

-The syllabus for each course and recent (previous year) course evaluations can be viewed by selecting the appropriate link on the sidebar.
+The most recent syllabus for each course can be viewed by selecting the appropriate link on the sidebar.